 A dispute as to an exit entitlement may alternatively be brought before a court with jurisdiction to hear and determine a claim founded on contract for the amount in dispute [s 46(9)].
 Depending on the amount sought, this would likely be the Magistrates Court or District Court.

-Office for the Ageing provide a mediation service for certain retirement villages disputes, which may be considered as an alternative dispute resolution option instead of legal proceedings.
+The Office for Ageing Well provide a mediation service for certain retirement villages disputes, which may be considered as an alternative dispute resolution option instead of legal proceedings.
 For more information see the SA Gov- Retirement Housing Information for Residents website.